 All Amerisleep mattresses, including the AS3 Hybrid and the AS2 Hybrid, come with a 100-night sleep trial, giving you time to get accustomed to your new bed.
-We also offer a 20-year warranty for our mattresses covering sags deeper than 0.75 inches and any workmanship defects.
+We also offer a 20-year warranty for our mattresses covering sags deeper than an inch and any workmanship defects.

 The last hybrid in our lineup, the AS5 Hybrid, is our softest hybrid mattress and recommended for side sleepers, back sleepers, and even plus-size sleepers who want some extra cradle and cushion from their mattress.

 We design this bed with both contouring, soft foams and responsive support layers to ensure softness without sagging.
-(Plus, every bed is backed by our 20-year warranty covering sags as little as .75 inches.)
+(Plus, every bed is backed by our 20-year warranty covering sags as little as an inch.)